If you're looking for a delicious and simple Elderberry Jam recipe with seeds and no pectin added, then you've come to the right place!

 💚 Benefits of elderberries

-Elderberry is a super powerful little berry, jam-packed with antioxidants, and well known for its protective effects against viruses.
-A very smart little berry indeed since the flavonoids contained in these trick flu viruses by binding to the proteins on their viral envelopes.
+Elderberry is a super-powerful little berry, jam-packed with antioxidants, and well-known for its protective effects against viruses.
+A very smart little berry indeed, since the flavonoids contained in these trick flu viruses bind to the proteins on their viral envelopes.
 Those agile proteins are the ones that viruses use to bind to our cells and cause infection.
-Once these get successfully deceived, the viruses are deactivated from reproducing in the body and get effortlessly flushed out by our body's natural immune defenses.
+Once these get successfully deceived, the viruses are deactivated from reproducing in the body and are effortlessly flushed out by our body's natural immune defenses.
 Clever berries, right?

 They also contain tonnes of Vitamin A, Vitamin C, folate, calcium, potassium, and iron.
 Elderberries are a fabulous source of fiber.